davidepiu14/django-ml-runner/README.md

 ## Description
 Often a ML projecs is a data pipeline who begin with source raw data from csv or api and end with the ML model exposed as an api or through a web interface.
 Put into production Machine Lerning models is a challenging task.
 Fot this reason I've created this project, the project goal is not to solve any particular architectural problem or is aimed to be the next cutting-edge tool in Machine Learning, indeed this want to be an experiment to solve a restricted set of problems using and expanding my skills.
 For now I'm using these technogies to solve diffents problems:
 - **Django**: For backend and as a template engine
-- **Celery**: As a worker for execute several Python scripts for fetch, process and apply Ml models
+- **Celery**: Worker for execute several Python scripts for fetch, process and apply Ml models
-- **Redis**: As a task broker and to store tasks results
+- **Redis**: Task broker and to store tasks results
 - **Airflow**: To fetch, process and save data automatically using Airflow DAGs
 - **Docker**: To containerize Django and Aiflow